-The State levies and collects a 6.25% sales and use tax against essentially the same taxable items and transactions as described above.
-Under current State law, the maximum aggregate local sales and use tax which may be levied within a given area by most political subdivisions within such area is 2% (the "Local Sales Tax"), which when added to the State sales and use tax rate of 6.25% equals a total rate of 8.25%.
-However, because there exists a 0.5% sales and use tax levied by VIA in the District, and 1.50% by the Bexar County Emergency Services District No. 2, purchases made in the District are currently at the maximum combined sales and use tax rate of 8.25%, and the District is not authorized to levy any Sales and Use Tax.
+In addition to the local sales and use taxes levied by the District, as described above, the State levies and collects a 6.25% sales and use tax against essentially the same taxable items and transactions as are subject to the District's Sales and Use Tax.
+Under current State law, the maximum aggregate local sales and use tax which may be levied within a given area by most political subdivisions within such area is 2%, which when added to the State sales and use tax rate of 6.25% equals a total rate of 8.25%.
+However, because there exists a 0.5% sales and use tax levied by the VIA in the District, only 1.50% of the 2.00% of the District's authorized amount can currently be levied.
+Thus, purchases made in the District are currently at the maximum combined sales and use tax rate of 8.25%.